censorship-no-archive/ceno2-testbed/README.md

 ### Peer locator test

-The ``peer_locator_test`` net test contacts a custom given ``peer-locator`` helper running in a collector server to detect and remember the addresses where other nodes (*peers*) are running test HTTP servers.
+The ``peer_locator_test`` net test contacts a custom given ``peer-locator`` helper running in a collector server to detect and remember data about what P2P test services other nodes (*peers*) are running.
+Currently two kinds of services (*protocols*) are supported: HTTP and dCDN.
+The data and operations performed by the test depend on the chosen protocol.

-The test (i) starts a simple test HTTP server (UPnP-enabled if behind NAT) which provides a big binary file as its root document, (ii) it connects to the helper and provides the TCP port number where the HTTP server listens, an indication of the protocol it uses (HTTP) and other flags (which include whether NAT is used or not).
-The helper remembers (with a time stamp) these parameters along with the peer's IP address, and (iii) provides back to the test a random entry of one of the peers that queried the helper before.
+For HTTP, the test starts a simple test HTTP server (UPnP-enabled if behind NAT) which provides a big binary file as its root document.
+For dCDN, the test generates a unique URL from a given prefix and commands a local dCDN client to retrieve and cache it (the URL usually points to a ``web-uuid2page`` helper also running in the collector server).

+Afterwards, the test connects to the helper and provides the port number where the HTTP server or dCDN client listens, an indication of the protocol it uses and other flags (which include whether NAT is used or not).
+For dCDN it also reports the cached URL.

+The helper remembers (with a time stamp) these parameters along with the peer's IP address, and then provides back to the test a random entry of one of the other peers that queried the helper before.
 The test keeps a list of all such discovered peers in ``/root/peer_list.txt``.

 The test report includes the following fields:

 ``status``
-: A message string indicating whether a peer was provided by the helper, whether the peer is new, and its IP address and port.
+: A message string indicating whether a peer was provided by the helper, whether the peer is new, and its information.

-This test is being run daily in the testbed and it reports as ``peer_locator``.
+This test is being run daily for HTTP in the testbed and it reports as ``peer_locator``.
 In old versions (before June 2017) it reported as ``base_tcp_test``.

 ### Peer HTTP reachability test